stigvoss/scripts/README.md

 A collection of utility scripts.

-* default_applications.sh - *Setup applications on a new Ubuntu installation.*
+* default_setup.sh - *Setup applications on a new Ubuntu installation.*
-* saltpack-gist.sh - *Use Keybase to encrypt a saltpack message and upload it to a Github Gist.*
 * wg_genkeypair.sh - *Generate a Wireguard keypair.*